 Linda’s collection spans a number of brands and decades.
 Her first-ever system, a Red Conic basketball game, was collected at the young age of eight.

-A few of Linda’s favorite games in her collection include the Coleco Pacman, Tandy Cosmic 200 Fire Away, Actronics Grandprix Turbo, Epoch Galaxy II, Soopa Doopa by Toytronic.
+A few of Linda’s favourite games in her collection include the Coleco Pacman, Tandy Cosmic 200 Fire Away, Actronics Grandprix Turbo, Epoch Galaxy II, Soopa Doopa by Toytronic.

 Sadly, she lost this along with some other consoles in a family house fire a few years later.